 - 1 PSM.
 Modem is in power saving mode. - 2 RF inactivity.
 Modem sleeps due to RF inactivity, including eDRX. - 3 Limited service.
 Modem sleeps due to being out of coverage. - 4 Flight mode.
-Modem has been set to flight mode. - 5 Sleep is interrupted.
-Indicated sleep is interrupted. - 6 Sleep is resumed.
-Indicated sleep has been resumed. - 7 Proprietary PSM.
+Modem has been set to flight mode. - 5 Sleep interrupted.
+Indicated sleep is interrupted. - 6 Sleep resumed.
+Indicated sleep has been resumed.

 Sleep time in ms. If the <time> parameter is not present, sleep time is considered infinite.
-If the <time> parameter is 0, sleep mode is exited.
+If the <time> parameter is 0, the sleep has ended.
 The value might exceed the 32-bit maximum value.